-- Put the RED multimeter lead on the battery positive terminal.
+- Put the red multimeter test lead on the battery positive (+) terminal.

 If the test gave you the results stated above.
 The alternator is not charging the battery.
 Why?
-Because an alternator that IS charging the battery will produce 13 (up to 14.5) volts with the headlights on or off and/or with everything on (so if the the test above gave you steady, and I emphasize steady,13 and up to 14.5 volts with everything on, then your alternator is not bad).
+Because an alternator that IS charging the battery will produce 13 (up to 14.5) Volts with the headlights on or off and/or with everything on (so if the test above gave you steady, and I emphasize steady,13 and up to 14.5 Volts with everything on, then your alternator is not bad).

 Alright, the above test confirms that the alternator is not charging the battery.
 But, is it the alternator or something else like a blown mega fuse?
 Lets find out in Part 2.